centralnicgroup-opensource/rtldev-middleware-node-sdk/README.md

 In case of a (temporary) error the DESCRIPTION may provide more details on the reason.

-The hash format provides a PROPERTY key that returns potential data.
+The hash format provides a PROPERTY key that covers potential data.
-The list format provides a LIST key that returns potential data.
+The list format provides a LIST key that covers potential data.

 #### Session based API Communication